NonGMOTrash/teralite/README.md

 ## can i share this game with other people?
 please don't, i wanna keep this game sorta secret for now. if you violate this policy, i will do absolutely nothing except be very very sad. however when the game is out, please share this game with EVERYONE. just like, constantly

-## .pck is missing error
+## .pck not found at path '.' error
-the .exe has to be in the same folder as the .pck or it won't work. if you want to have access to the game somewhere else, just make a shortcut of the .exe file
+teralite.exe has to be in the same folder as the teralite.pck or it won't work. if you want to have access to the game somewhere else, just make a shortcut of teralite.exe

 ## particles not working
-if you're using a cpu with integrated graphics that doesn't support OpenGL ES 3, the game will fallback to OpenGL ES 2. this mostly works okay, but the game will run slower and particle effects won't work. sorry! i might make a seperate version that uses cpu-based particles, i'd be a hassle tho so won't happen til the full release if at all
+if you're using a CPU with integrated graphics that doesn't support OpenGL ES 3, the game will fallback to OpenGL ES 2. this mostly works okay, but the game will run slower and particle effects won't work. sorry! i might make a "CPU particles" option in the future, but it would be a hassle because i would have to make a 2nd version of every particle effect

 ## old saves dissappeared
 due to the name change from project epsilon to teralite in beta 2.12, the game won't be able to find the folder where old game data was stored.